Top Back to top

 Pharmacists Day

-The Pharmacists Day, taking place on Tuesday, is a day for pharmacists and physicians working in BMT and SCT to meet and share innovative ideas and hear from professionals in the field on new and exciting topics.
+Pharmacists Day, taking place on Monday, is a day for pharmacists and physicians working in BMT and SCT to meet and share innovative ideas and hear from professionals in the field on new and exciting topics.

 Data Management Sessions